SPJ27/3DPrinter/README.md

 # DIY 3D Printer

-This is the **most complex and technically challenging project I have built so far**.
-It is a fully functional **DIY FDM 3D printer** built using **RAMPS 1.4**, **Marlin firmware**, **Klipper** and an **Arduino Mega 2560**.
+My Video On It - https://www.youtube.com/watch?v=zr9rF5x8NEw

-This printer is the result of **over three years of research and experimentation in 3D printing**.
-Interestingly, this is also the **first 3D printer I have ever seen in real life**, since I designed and built it myself without having prior hands-on exposure to commercial machines.
+This is the most complex and technical project I have built so far.
+It is a fully functional DIY FDM 3D printer built using RAMPS 1.4, Marlin firmware, Klipper and an Arduino Mega 2560.

-While the print quality is slightly lower than modern commercial printers such as **Bambu Lab or Ender series printers**, it is still capable of producing **accurate and reliable prints suitable for prototyping and functional parts**.
+This printer is the result of over three years of research and experimentation in 3D printing.
+Interestingly, this is also the first 3D printer I have ever seen in real life, since I designed and built it myself without having prior hands-on exposure to commercial machines.

----
+While the print quality is slightly lower than printers such as **Bambu Lab or Ender series printers**, it is still capable of printing accurate and reliable prints.

 # Hardware Overview